soufianekhiat/ImAnim/examples/README.md

 # ImAnim Examples

-Standalone examples demonstrating ImAnim integration with Dear ImGui.
+Buildable examples demonstrating ImAnim integration with Dear ImGui.

-These examples are modeled after [imgui/examples](https://github.com/ocornut/imgui/tree/master/examples) - each is a complete, buildable application that shows the full ImAnim demo (`ImAnimDemoWindow()` from `demo_im_anim.cpp`).
+Each example is a complete application that runs the ImAnim demo (`ImAnimDemoWindow()` from `demo_im_anim.cpp`).

 ## Available Examples